mesosphere/kubernetes-mesos/README.md

 - [ ] Use resource shapes to schedule pods
 - [ ] Even smarter (Marathon-like) scheduling

+### Tutorial

+Mesosphere maintains a tutorial for running [Kubernetes-Mesos on GCE][10], which is periodically updated to coincide with releases of this project.
+Please use a release from the [0.3.x series][11] for the best experience with the tutorial.

 ### Build

 For a binary-only install of the Kubernetes-Mesos framework you can use the Docker-based builder: